grange85/ahfow-www/_posts/2015/2015-12-26-video-of-lunas-kexp-performance.md

 <p class="lead">Way back at the beginning of November Luna played a short set for KEXP<a href="/database/luna/shows/2015/2015-11-05-luna-kexp-seattle-wa-usa/"></a> in Seattle, the video of this performance finally arrived on the KEXP YouTube channel just before xmas.</p>

-<p>The band played {% track "Malibu Love Nest" %}, {% track "Tracy I Love You" %}, {% track "Rhythm King" %} and a cover of The Velvet Underground's {% track "Ride Into the Sun" %} with a short interview in the middle.</p>
+<p>The band played {% ahfowtrack "Malibu Love Nest" %}, {% ahfowtrack "Tracy I Love You" %}, {% ahfowtrack "Rhythm King" %} and a cover of The Velvet Underground's {% ahfowtrack "Ride Into the Sun" %} with a short interview in the middle.</p>

 <figure class="caption aligncenter"><iframe width="560" height="315" src="https://www.youtube.com/embed/9WyrCfPuNhQ" frameborder="0" allowfullscreen></iframe><figcaption class="caption-text">Complete KEXP performance and interview</figcaption></figure>